webmakaka/docs.gitops.ru/website/03-books/01-gitops/01-gitops-cookbook/06-cloud-native-cicd/01-tekton/00-index.md

 ### [[OK!]
 6.8 Using Tekton Triggers to Compile and Package an Application Automatically When a Change Occurs on Git](/books/gitops/gitops-cookbook/cloud-native-cicd/tekton/using-tekton-triggers-to-compile-and-package-an-application-automatically-when-a-change-occurs-on-git/)

-### [[FAIL!]
+### [[OK!]
 6.9 Update a Kubernetes Resource Using Kustomize and Push the Change to Git](/books/gitops/gitops-cookbook/cloud-native-cicd/tekton/update-a-kubernetes-resource-using-kustomize-and-push-the-change-to-git/)

 ### [[OK!]
 6.10 Update a Kubernetes Resource Using Helm and Create a Pull Request](/books/gitops/gitops-cookbook/cloud-native-cicd/tekton/update-a-kubernetes-resource-using-helm-and-create-a-pull-request/)